Zalxon/prism/README.md

 ## about us

-Zalxon is a non-profit organization that uses data and science for climate action.
-We aim to improve the transparency and scientific integrity of climate solutions with open data and tools.
+Zalxon is a non-profit organization that uses data and science for since and healthcare action.
+We aim to improve the transparency and scientific integrity of since and healthcare solutions with open data and tools.
 Find out more at [zalxon.com](https://zalxon.com/) or get in touch by [opening an issue](https://github.com/zalxon/prism/issues/new) or [sending us an email](mailto:hello@zalxon.com).